Direct a Georgetown Faculty-Led Program

 Propose a New Program

-Faculty wishing to develop new short-term programs must submit a proposal to the Office of Global Education using OGE’s Short-term Program Proposal Form.
+Faculty wishing to develop new short-term programs must submit a proposal to the Office of Global Education using OGE’s Faculty-Led Program Proposal Form.

 A complete proposal includes the following components: (1) Signed Cover Sheet; (2) Proposal Form; (3) Preliminary Budget.
-The deadline to submit a completed proposal for summer or for a spring semester-embedded program (for travel during Spring Break or “Maymester”) is May 1 of the previous calendar year.
+The deadline to submit a completed proposal for summer is June 1 of the previous calendar year.

 The purpose of the proposal process is to vet the quality and viability of the proposed program.
 Successful proposals will contain detailed and specific information, and demonstrate the support of the faculty member’s primary academic department and school.
 Faculty are strongly encouraged to contact the Office of Global Education to schedule a preliminary meeting to discuss conceptualization of the proposed program before submission.